-I first began working with the Hadza in 2004 and have spent long periods of time living with them and learning their way of life.
 The Hadza are one of the few remaining populations of hunter-gatherers left in the world.
-They live in a savannah woodland habitat in remote regions of Northern Tanzania.
+They reside in a semi-arid region at the base of a branch of the East African rift valley close to Lake Eyasi.
 They number about 1,000, but only about 300 to 400 of them still forage full time.
-There are many great resources available (some described below) if you want to learn more about the Hadza.
-However, National Geographic recently published an in-depth article describing the Hadza that includes many stunning photographs.
+There are many great resources available if you want to learn more about the Hadza:

-For more information about the Hadza and how they compare to other foragers, see Frank Marlowe’s book The Hadza Hunter-Gatherers of Tanzania.
-This is a beautiful book that showcases many important aspects of Hadza life.
+2. Frank Marlowe’s ethnography, The Hadza Hunter-Gatherers of Tanzania, offers an accessible and rich analysis of Hadza life from an evolutionary perspective.
 Frank Marlowe was my Ph.D. advisor and the first person to introduce me to the Hadza.

 3. Frank Marlowe's advisor (my academic grandfather), Nicholas Blurton Jones, provides an information-packed account of Hadza demography and ecology based on years of research with them in his recent book Demography and Evolutionary Ecology of Hadza Hunter-gatherers.
 This book is an incredible contribution to the discipline of anthropology.